Shawnee Mission USD 512: Shawnee Mission West High School

 Shawnee Mission West's mascot is the Viking and the official school colors are black and gold.
 West opened its doors in 1962; since then, it has been remodeled several times.
 Additions have also been made to the school, the most famous of which is "the bridge," an actual bridge between halves of the school that later had classrooms added beneath it.
-As of 2006, the school had 2,042 students.
 It is in Overland Park at 85th Street and Antioch Road.

-The former principal, Karl Krawitz, was the NEA III District Educator of the Year for 2004–2005.

 West is home to both an award-winning school newspaper, the Epic, and a yearbook, SAGA.
 The Epic was ranked the fifth-best news magazine in the country by the Scholastic Press Association in 2010.
 West has twice (1986 and 2007) placed second at the National Forensic League tournament for policy debate.

-West's student body population is 10 percent African American, which is the highest African American population of any Shawnee Mission high school.
-West is the most ethnically diverse high school in the district.
+West's student body population is 13.3 percent Black students, which is the highest population of Black students of any Shawnee Mission high school.
+West is the most ethnically diverse high school in the district with 46.1% of students coming from Hispanic, Asian, or Black backgrounds.
 West draws its student population from Overland Park, Lenexa, and small parts of Shawnee.

+In the 2023–24 school year, enrollment is approximately 1,618 students.